hpcc-group/hpcc-group.github.io/results.md

 As the network load increases, HPCC η=99% is more evidently better than other schemes on short flows, at 50, 95, and 99-th percentile (note the y axis range), while on long flows, it's slower.
 This is an expected tradeoff of choose zero queue, as analyzed above.

-Under this case, HPCC η=150% offers another balance, which is slightly slower than HPCC η=99% on short flows, but is **better or comparable to all other schemes on all flows.**
+Under this case, HPCC η=150% offers another balance, which is slightly slower than HPCC η=99% on short flows, but is **better than or comparable to all other schemes on all flows.**

 ### Hadoop workload